-in the sixties singer Janis Ian, a teenager at the time, scored a big hit with her song, Society's Child, about a relationship with a young black male the girl was forced to relinquish because of parental prohibition. the song, more in tune with thirties social realism than the love generation songs of the sixties, was especially liked by liberals such as David Susskind, and Leonard Bernstein who had her on his show where she performed it, building to the phrase, I can't see you anymore, Johnny, poignantly half sung, half sobbed. what's interesting, but not discussed, in terms of sexual choice, is when she later had lesbian relationships and defined herself as such, how much did her shift in focus have to do with the fact, in effect, society forbade her to have a heterosexual love affair with an African-American boy her age? what does this say about the arbitrariness of sexual choice? did she feel if she couldn't have a sexual relationship with whom she wanted, she wouldn't have one at all. or was the attraction towards the African-American boy, something forbidden in the world she grew up in at the time, a step towards her lesbianism, something even more forbidden? can love ever be wrong?
+in the sixties singer Janis Ian, a teenager at the time, scored a big hit with her song, Society's Child, about a hypothetical relationship with a young black male the girl was forced to relinquish because of parental prohibition. the song, more in tune with thirties social realism than the love generation songs of the sixties, was especially liked by liberals such as Leonard Bernstein who had her on his show where she performed it, building to the phrase, I can't see you anymore, Johnny, poignantly half sung, half sobbed. what's interesting, in terms of sexual choice, is when she, personally, later had lesbian relationships and defined herself as such, how much did her focus have to do with the fact, in effect, as in the song, society forbade her to have a heterosexual love affair with an African-American boy her age? what does this say about the arbitrariness of sexual choice? did she feel if she couldn't have a sexual relationship with whom she wanted, she wouldn't have one at all. or was an attraction towards an African-American boy, something forbidden in the world she grew up in at the time, a step towards her lesbianism, something even more forbidden? can love ever be wrong?